 Yes!
 As long as it doesn’t distract them (or us) from the training.
 Obviously, your dog’s success is our primary goal, so that is what we will always put first.
 We do reserve the right to stop training at any time in the interest of your dog’s safety.

 Yes.
 Our rattlesnakes are live and intact, meaning we do not defang or milk them.
 We want to maintain the most natural scenario possible, and of course, we don’t want to harm or cause any undue stress on the snakes.
 However, our snakes are in double mesh wire cages so there is NO way they can get to your dog.

-Rattlesnake Avoidance Training will only work for live Rattlesnakes.
-The training is not guaranteed for other types of snakes or dead Rattlesnakes as they have a different association and won’t register for the dog.
+Though not guaranteed, Rattlesnake Avoidance Training will only work for live Rattlesnakes.
+The training is does not work for other types of snakes or dead Rattlesnakes as they have a different association and won’t register for the dog.

 Yes.
 The benefit to getting the Rattlesnake vaccine is it buys you more time to get to the vet if your dog is bitten.
 Always consult your veterinarian for eligibility.
 We have some vets we can recommend.

 We use our own equipment in order to ensure that your dog doesn’t associate your leash and collar to the training.
 We want the training to be between the dog and the rattlesnake.
 Not anything else.
 Additionally, our equipment is designed to ensure your dog can’t escape, which is possible with certain harnesses and collars.